LA umbilical disorders

 Indications

 Herniorrhaphy should be performed for smaller hernias where bowel entrapment is present or possible.
 It is commonly performed for most umbilical hernias and many incisional hernias.
 A firm hernial ring must be present prior to attempted repair.
-This can take 60 days after injury.
+Developing a firm hernial ring can take 60 days after injury.

 If external infection is present, this should be drained prior to surgery.
 Allow 5 days after drainage to allow granulation tissue to develop.
 To minimize infection, surgery should not be performed until granulation tissue is present.